 In some cases, older 802.11b clients may not be compatible with 802.11g wireless.
 These adapters tend to be of inferior design and may use older drivers or technology.
+802.11g-LRS (Limited Rate Support) allows these clients to be compatible with the newer 802.11g technology.
 Switching to this mode can solve problems that sometimes occur with these clients.
 If you suspect that you are using a client adapter that falls into this category of adapters, first check with the adapter vendor to see if there is a driver update.
-If there is no driver update available, switching to b only mode may fix your problem.
-Please note that switching to b only mode will decrease 802.11g performance.
+If there is no driver update available, switching to 802.11g-LRS mode may fix your problem.
+Please note that switching to 802.11g-LRS mode may decrease 802.11g performance slightly.